Subchapter H. ADMINISTRATIVE PROCEDURES

 § 46.1124.
 Preoperational inspection of construction.

-The Department or licensor will conduct one or more preoperational inspections to verify that the food facility is constructed and equipped in accordance with the approved plans and approved modifications of those plans, and variances granted under § 46.1103 (relating to variances).
-The Department or licensor will also verify the food facility is otherwise in compliance with this chapter, the Food Act and the Public Eating and Drinking Places Law.
+The Department or licensor will conduct one or more preoperational inspections to verify that the retail food facility is constructed and equipped in accordance with the approved plans and approved modifications of those plans, and variances granted under § 46.1103 (relating to variances).
+The Department or licensor will also verify the retail food facility is otherwise in compliance with this chapter and the Retail Food Facility Safety Act.

 Cross References